 Stroked his small head, spotted one ginger hair

 He turned to his wife, in the dress like his mother’s

-Who said, ‘Did I mention, this baby’s your brother’s’?
+Who said, ‘Did I mention, that this baby’s your brother’s’?

 Thanks for reading, folks x